vsrromero/inventorymate/README.md

 # Inventory Mate
-Not only inventory management, but also a showcase of skills.
+Not a inventory management, but a showcase of skills.

 ## Project description
 This project is designed to showcase a portfolio of skills.
 While there is always room for improvement, this project serves as a demonstration of various features, with some excluded but presented elsewhere in the project.
 Examples include error messages styled with CSS, and more comprehensive validations.

 I am not using this project to demonstrate my design skills, but rather my ability to create a functional application.

-At this time, I am not using API routes, but I am using Laravel's resource routes.
+At this time, I am not using API routes, but I am using the old style routes with Laravel's resource routes.
-*Keep an eye out for future project that will demonstrate these skills.*

 I am also not using Vue.js or React.js, but I am using Blade templates, you can finde these skills in my other projects.